TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat_design.md

 4. Start the measurement of Recovery Time using PRU cycle counter (The cycle counter is set to zero).
 5. Wait for falling edge of the data from encoder (RX).
 6. Read the PRU cycle counter which gives the value of Recovery Time in PRU Clock Cycle units
-6. Update the RT counters
+6. Update the recovery time counters

 \if (SOC_AM243X ||SOC_AM64X)
 ##### NOTE for Multi-channel Single PRU Mode